taylor swift's giant inflatable snake is named karyn (part 2)

 Nevermind Biden or Harris’ records and promises on any of these fronts.
 What does “deserve” mean?

 Taylor Swift’s experience of the courts and cops is that they keep her, her loved ones and her property safe, which wouldn’t be the case if she wasn’t one of the world’s highest-paid women.
 And she thinks everyone deserves to feel the level of safety and freedom she enjoys, and better, as guaranteed by the law—the classical liberal to idealist philosophy of right.
 But poorer people, even poorer famous people, know the law protects the interests of rich, by design.
-Taylor Swift took her time learning out of a sense of responsibility to her fanbase, and my plea is for that paternalism to be obsolete because we consume pop and pursue political education separately, and recognize millionaires as adversaries.
-I really hope we outgrow stan culture.
+Taylor Swift took her time learning out of a sense of responsibility to her fanbase, and my plea is for that paternalism to be obsolete because we consume pop culture and pursue political education separately, and—ultimately—recognize millionaires as adversaries.
+No matter if they taught us everything about feeling feelings and writing feelings and feel like an older sister and it feels like we grew up with them.

 This thing is a long mess that really went nowhere, but the last thing I’ll point to is the essay “Voting is Not Harm Reduction: An Indigenous Perspective.”